brooklynrail/brooklynrail-platform/content/events/2020/06/adam-mcewen-with-thyrza-nichols-goodeve.md

 ---
 title: Adam McEwen with Thyrza Nichols Goodeve
-summary: "Artist Adam McEwen will discuss their work and creative life in the context of our new social reality with Thyrza Nichols Goodeve, senior art critic of the Brooklyn Rail. "
+summary: Artist Adam McEwen will discuss their work and creative life in the context of our new social reality with Thyrza Nichols Goodeve, senior art critic of the Brooklyn Rail.
+We will conclude with a reading from poet Chris Martin.
 date: 2020-06-22 13:00:00 -0500
 end_date: 2020-06-22 14:00:00 -0500
 series: 70